petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 an experiment, and updated with important details while carrying it out.
-Data analysis and visualization code can be written and tested before data is collected, then run while it's being collected as a quality check.
+Data analysis and visualization code can be written and tested before data is collected, then run during data collection as a quality check.
 Instead of thinking of the project as a set of decoupled sub-projects, each a big step done one after the other, we could think of the whole thing as one unit